Mohammed-A-F/se3131-practical-project-saleh-alzayed-mohammed-aldosari-bassam-rayan/README.md

 # Traffic Light 🚦
-This how we created a traffic light system by using **formal specification's** modelling; Petri net.
+This how we created a traffic light system by using **formal specification's** model; Petri net.

 ## Description
 We have a traffic intersection that organizes four different streets, It can be green at a specific time and the rest of the traffic lights are red.